gardener/gardener/docs/concepts/gardenlet.md

 #### "Main" Reconciler

 This reconciler is responsible for `ControllerInstallation`s referencing a `ControllerDeployment` whose `type=helm`.

+For each `ControllerInstallation`, it creates a namespace on the seed cluster named `extension-<controller-installation-name>`.
+Then, it creates a generic garden kubeconfig and garden access secret for the extension for [accessing the garden cluster](../extensions/garden-api-access.md).

-It is responsible for unpacking the Helm chart tarball in the `ControllerDeployment`s `.providerConfig.chart` field and deploying the rendered resources to the seed cluster.
+After that, it unpacks the Helm chart tarball in the `ControllerDeployment`s `.providerConfig.chart` field and deploys the rendered resources to the seed cluster.
 The Helm chart values in `.providerConfig.values` will be used and extended with some information about the Gardener environment and the seed cluster:

 ```yaml